Find out what you need to do when the landlord changes during a tenancy.

 • when the new landlord takes over

-The tenant must pay their rent to the new landlord from the date specified in the notice.
+This is a permanent landlord change, and the tenant must pay rent to the new landlord from the date specified in the written notice.

 The new landlord must give the tenant the following information: